Rigidity results for initial data sets satisfying the dominant energy condition: Proof of Theorem

-\begin{lemma} The map $\varphi(\cdot,\hat{t})\colon S^{n-1} \to S^n$ is the standard inclusion $S^{n-1} \hookrightarrow S^n$.
-In particular, the map $\hat{N}: \Sigma \to S^n$ is the composition of the map $N: \Sigma \to S^{n-1}$ with the standard inclusion $S^{n-1} \hookrightarrow S^n$. \end{lemma}
+\begin{lemma} The map $\varphi(\cdot,\hat{t}) \colon S^{n-1} \to S^n$ is the standard inclusion $S^{n-1} \hookrightarrow S^n$.
+In particular, the map $\hat{N} \colon \Sigma \to S^n$ is the composition of the map $N \colon \Sigma \to S^{n-1}$ with the standard inclusion $S^{n-1} \hookrightarrow S^n$. \end{lemma}

 \begin{proof} Suppose that the assertion is false.
 By Lemma~\ref{lemma.existence.of.varphi}, the map $\varphi(\cdot,\hat{t})$ is Lipschitz continuous with a Lipschitz constant strictly less than $1$.
-This implies $\|d\hat{N}\|_\tr < \|dN\|_\tr$ at each point on $\Sigma$ where $\|dN\|_\tr > 0$.
-Using Lemma~\ref{lemma.boundary.behavior.n.even.2}, we conclude that $\|dN\|_\tr = 0$ at each point on $\Sigma$.
+Therefore, at each point on $\Sigma$, we either have $\|d\hat{N}\|_\tr < \|dN\|_\tr$ or $\|dN\|_\tr = 0$.
+Using Lemma~\ref{trace.norm.of.N.and.hat.N}, we conclude that $\|dN\|_\tr = 0$ at each point on $\Sigma$.
 This implies that $N$ is locally constant.
 This contradicts the assumption that $N$ has non-zero degree. \end{proof}

 \begin{lemma} Let $\sigma \in S_0$.
 Then $s\sigma$ is a $\nabla^{\mathcal{S},q}$-parallel section of $\mathcal{S}$.
 In particular, if $s\sigma$ vanishes at some point in $M$, then $s\sigma$ vanishes at each point in $M$. \end{lemma}